leverh/react-bookhub-app/README.md

 Before introducing a new feature to the main branch, I created a dedicated testing branch.
 This branch served as a sandbox for rigorous testing, ensuring that new additions wouldn't introduce regressions or break existing functionality.
 Once tests were successful, changes were merged back into the branch.

 By adhering to these version control practices, I was able to maintain a clean, organized, and efficient development workflow.
 It ensured that **BookHub** evolved in a structured manner, with each change meticulously documented and reviewed.

+## Technology

+The following technologies were used in this project:

+### Languages

+- **Python**: The primary backend language.
+- **JSX**: Used as a syntax extension for JavaScript, enabling the construction of React components.
+- **HTML**: Fundamental structure for the web application.
+- **CSS**: Styling and layout for the web application's visual presentation.
+- **JavaScript**: Core programming language.

+### Frameworks

+- **Django REST Framework**: Used for building Web APIs in the Django environment.
+- **React**: A JavaScript library for building user interfaces, allowing for the creation of reusable UI components.
+- **React Bootstrap**: An integration of Bootstrap with React, offering responsive design and styled components.

+### Other Software and Dependencies

+- **MSW (Mock Service Worker)**: Assists in front-end development by mocking API calls.
+- **Axios**: A promise-based HTTP client for making asynchronous requests.
+- **React Testing Library**: A lightweight solution for testing React components, prioritizing user interactions.
+- **npm (Node Package Manager)**: Handles package installation and dependency management.
+- **jwt-decode**: A utility for decoding JSON Web Tokens (JWT) to retrieve payload data.
+- **React Lazy Load Image Component**: Optimizes image loading by lazily loading images that are currently in view.
+- **React Router**: Enables navigation between different components, changing the browser URL, and keeping the UI in sync.